talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 ## Create files into _posts/ folder

+I found create github page and instructions how to create blog posts to my own github page [2].
+First step was to fork [7] this repository and make my own edits as:

+Create new file to _posts folder: https://github.com/talonendm/talonendm.github.io/tree/master/_posts Blog post file name format is:
-File name format: YYYY-MM-DD-<"name of the post">.md
+- YYYY-MM-DD-<"name of the post">.md

+Edit post:
 - Edit posts / files in github or in [Prose](https://prose.io/)
 - File size limit 100mB / repo limit.